sobhaniiest/scp-dbus-service/README.md

 The project title is - Turn the scp-dbus-service of system-config-printer into C.
 (https://wiki.linuxfoundation.org/gsoc/google-summer-code-2019-openprinting-projects)

+# scp-service (C libraries with API)
+This component can be found here - https://github.com/sobhaniiest/SCP_Libraries

 # GDBus Interface :
 Here I have used the D-Bus Introspection XML to autogenerate the the entire DBus interfaces in C - I have simply define the interface details (methods and signals) in an xml file and the gdbus-codegen (D-Bus code and documentation generator for DBus interface) is used to generate the .c and .h files for the DBus interface.